 How Do They Bill Disbursements?

-You must know how a law firm bills disbursements before signing a no-win no, fee cost agreement.
+You should know how a law firm bills disbursements before signing a no-win no, fee cost agreement.
 If they lose, lawyers can generally still recover outlay costs (known as disbursements).
-These are the expenses of pursuing your claims, such as medical assessments, expert reports, barristers’ charges, and court filing fees.
+These are the expenses of pursuing legal claims, such as medical assessments, expert reports, barristers’ charges, and court filing fees.

 When deciding which Queensland no win no, fee lawyer will represent your case, you should know how they bill disbursements, as these expenses can be up to $10,000 (or more for complex claims).
-Furthermore, some personal injury lawyers will ask you to agree to a disbursement loan, which is often at a high interest rate.
+Furthermore, some personal injury lawyers may ask you to agree to a disbursement loan, often at a high interest rate.

 More about our legal pricing >